 I've added basil and spinach for flavour and a pop of green, and some kelp flakes for a pretty broad spectrum burst of nutrition.

 Kelp contains a huge range of vitamins, enzymes, minerals, trace elements and proteins.
 It contains vitamins B1, B12, B2, calcium, iron, potassium, magnesium and iodine.
 Awesome huh?
 I bought some Chantal Organics kelp pepper at The Food Show in the weekend and can see myself adding it to all sorts of things as it's pretty tasty, as well as healthy.
 Don't worry if you don't have kelp (or nutritional yeast) - the sauce is absolutely delicious without them too.

 The Food Show was, yet again, a great day out and an amazing opportunity to learn about and taste a huge range of products.
 I didn't feel like there was a lot of knock your socks off new or exciting stuff this year, but there was still a lot to love - from Little Island coconut icecream (OMG! the mango! amazing!) to bargain extra virgin olive oils and some outstanding lime and saffron salad dressing.
 We came away happy.
 My prediction for the next big thing?
 Small batch, locally produced artisan jams.
 You heard it here first.

 Hey and you know what, I would LOVE to know if you try this or any other recipes from Quite Good Food.
 Tag your snaps with #quitegoodfood on Instagram and i'll find them.

 - ½ cup raw cashews soaked overnight or for the day

 - 2 leaves large spinach

-- 3 tbsp apple cider vinegar, or lemon juice
+- 3 tablespoon apple cider vinegar or lemon juice

 - 1 clove garlic